fecgov/openFEC/README.md

 We use git-flow for naming and versioning conventions.
 Both the API and web app are continuously deployed through Travis CI accordingly.

 ### Creating a new feature
-* Developer creates a feature branch:
+* Developer creates a feature branch and pushes to `origin`:

     ```
     git flow feature start my-feature
+    git push origin feature/my-feature
     ```

 * Reviewer merges feature branch into `develop` via GitHub